 If the public securitisation falls under the scope of the Prospectus Regulation and it is not subject to an exemption therein, then a prospectus should be drawn and approved in accordance with the framework set out by the Prospectus Regulation.
 In particular, the prospectus should provide disclosure of the information required under Annex 9 and Annex 19 of the Commission Delegated Regulation (EU) 2019/980 supplementing the Prospectus Regulation (the PR Regulation).
+At the same time, the Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products, as amended, (the "PRIIPs Regulation") applies to public securitisations which offer their instruments to retail investors.
+The possible overlap between the summary of the PR Regulation and the Key Information Document (KID) of the PRIIPs Regulation, is avoided by the provisions of the PR Regulation which allow the substitution of the summary for the KID under certain circumstances.

-There are no disclosure requirements under the Securitisation Law.
+There are no disclosure requirements for public or private securitisation vehicles under the Securitisation Law.